-The first number indicates how much your policy will pay out per person for injuries in an accident where you are at fault.
-The second number indicates the maximum amount your policy will pay out for all people injured in an accident where you are at fault.
+The second number is also a bodily injury limit, but it indicates the maximum amount your policy will pay out for all people injured in an accident where you are at fault.

 The third number is how much your auto insurance policy will pay out for property damages, also known as property damage liability coverage.

 While the structure above clearly spells out the limits for each liability type, it has a downside: You might still be left with expenses that your insurance company won’t cover.

 For example, if you have a 50/100/50 policy – 50K in bodily injury, 100K in total bodily injury, 50K in property damage – and you’re in an accident that results in $80,000 worth of property damage your insurance policy will only cover $50,000 of the property damage because that’s your policy limit.
 You could be sued for the remaining $30,000 in damage.

 Combined single limit (CSL) policies can help to avoid this situation.
 These policies lump all of your coverage under a single amount.
 Your 50/100/50 policy would be referred to as a $200,000 CSL policy.
 When your coverage is lumped in a single amount, you can use that full amount toward both bodily injury and property damages.
 In this example, your policy would cover the $80,000 in property damages.
 If you’re looking for extra protection or have assets, like a home, that you want to protect, you might want to look for a CSL policy or increase your policy limits.

 Reducing your liability coverage limits to the state minimums is a common way to lower your car insurance rates, but it isn’t always the best solution.

 Let’s say you cause a car accident that injures three people.
 Also, also assume the minimum amount of coverage your state requires is a 25/50/25 split limit.